-If You Like, Then Read is a feature where we offer reading suggestions based on books you already like.
-This week we are showcasing books recommended for fans of Charlotte Bronte’s classic novel Jane Eyre.
+If You Like, Then Read is a feature where we offer book suggestions based on titles you already like.
+This week we are showcasing books recommended for fans of Charlotte Bronte’s Jane Eyre.
 To read other “If You Like, Then Read” posts, click here.
 To find out what Charlotte Brontë heroine you are most like, click here.